Iker Casillas: Personal life

 Between 2004 and 2008, Casillas dated beauty pageant winner Eva González.
 Casillas was in a relationship with sports journalist Sara Carbonero from 2009 to 2021.
-Their son Martín was born on 3 January 2014 in Madrid.
+Their first son Martín was born on 3 January 2014 in Madrid.
 In November 2015, the couple announced they were expecting their second child.
 On 20 March 2016, the couple married.
-On 2 June 2016, Sara gave birth to the couple's second child, Lucas.
+On June 2, 2016, their second son Lucas was born.
 On 1 May 2019, during Porto's morning training session, Casillas was rushed to hospital after suffering a heart attack at the club's training ground, where his situation was stabilized.
 Later that evening, Casillas, whose situation had improved, published a statement on Twitter with a picture of himself giving the thumbs up signal in which he thanked the people for the moral support they gave him.
 Later that month, it was announced that his wife was suffering from cancer.

 On 12 March 2021, Casillas and Carbonero announced their decision to separate.
 In 2013, a street in the Móstoles municipality of Madrid was renamed Avenida de Iker Casillas in his honour.
 On 17 February 2020, Casillas confirmed his intention to stand as a candidate in the RFEF presidential elections.

-In October 2022, a tweet from Casillas' account was issued, stating "I hope you respect me: I'm gay," to which Carles Puyol responded, "It's time to tell our story."
-The original tweet was deleted after one hour, with Casillas claiming that his account had been hacked.
-A new tweet offered apologies to his followers, adding "more apologies to the LGBT community."
-Spanish media considered the statement from Casillas's account to be a response to tabloid rumours about his dating life since his separation from his wife.

 Charity

 In 2011, Casillas was appointed as a Goodwill Ambassador for the United Nations Development Programme's Millennium Development Goals.

 He has his own charitable foundation, the Fundación Iker Casillas.

-In 2018, attended the international social Football for Friendship forum in Moscow.
+In 2018, he attended the international social Football for Friendship forum in Moscow.